 - Almond extract (optional): for sweetness

-- Water: is mixed with the matcha powder and rum.
+- Water: is mixed with matcha powder and rum.
 Then the ladyfingers are soaked in this mixture.

 How to Make Matcha Tiramisu

 - Start by preparing the creamy layer.
 Beat yolks and sugar in a bowl until smooth.
 Add the mascarpone to the same bowl and mix with a spatula.
 Set the bowl aside for later.